| Because emotional content in any art form is not an easily defined

 scale experienced a higher degree of presence in the AVE, but high

 absorption was not related to aesthetic experience.
+Our second study

 was a 2 (interactive vs. non-interactive) by 2 (descriptive vs.